Troubleshooting Common Issues in Salesforce Testing

 • Check network & firewall settings for blocks on the authorization endpoint.

-For more information, refer to creating a connected application.
+For more information, refer to the documentation on creating a connected application.

 Login NLP is Not Working